bamakant/Computer-Graphics-Programs-using-C/README.md

 # My-Graphics-Programs-using-C
-When I was in 4th sem during my Diploma Engineering course, I had code these grapics programs.
+When I was in 4th sem during my Diploma Engineering course, I had coded these grapics programs.